Kitura/Swift-JWT/README.md

 #### Header

 The Header struct contains the fields of the JSON Web Token header as defined by [RFC7515](https://tools.ietf.org/html/rfc7515#section-4).
 The "typ" header will default to "JWT".
-The "alg" header will be set the algorithm name when you sign the JWT.
+The "alg" header will be set to the algorithm name when you sign the JWT.
 The other Header fields can be set when initializing the Header or by changing them directly on the Header object.

 ```swift